Luis Arraez Player Props: Marlins vs. Cardinals

 Luis Arraez At The Plate

+- Arraez has an OPS of .918, fueled by an OBP of .440 to go with a slugging percentage of .477.
+All three of those stats are best among Miami hitters this season.

-- He ranks first in batting average, first in on base percentage, and 41st in slugging among the qualifying hitters in MLB play.
+- Among the qualifying hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 40th in slugging.

-- Arraez will look to extend his four-game hitting streak.
-He's batting .263 during his last outings.
+- Arraez is batting .316 during his last outings and is on a five-game hitting streak.

-- Arraez has had at least one RBI in 33.8% of his games this year (27 of 80), with more than one RBI 10 times (12.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- Arraez has had at least one RBI in 33.3% of his games this season (27 of 81), with more than one RBI 10 times (12.3%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 38.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (7.5%).
+- He has scored in 32 games this year (39.5%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.